sujith0408/az-104-interviewquestions/README.md

 Azure Load Balancer
 --------------------
+Layer 4 LB over TCP/UDP.
+Supports only VM and VMSS as the backend pool.
 Load Balancing Rules
 Inbound NAT Rules to specific machine on specific port for targeted access.
 Outbound Rules